 2. Reduce Risk of Heart Diseases

-Vegan diet plan ensures 75% lower risk of developing blood pressure.
+Vegans have 42% lower risk of dying from heart diseases as compared to the non-vegans.
+A vegan diet plan reduces the risk of cardiovascular diseases.
+The vegan diet plan ensures a 75% lower risk of developing blood pressure.
 Moreover, it also helps to lessen the risk of high cholesterol and blood sugar.
-These factors in turn reduce the risk of heart diseases by 46%.
+These factors, in turn, reduce the risk of heart diseases by 46%.

 3. Protection against Cancers